jorgeacortes/cpp-tdd-boilerplate/README.md

 scons # Builds the app and tests
 ```

-Build.py is a file included in order to manage usual builds.
-VS Code configuration and tasks are provided.
+`Build.py` is a file included in order to manage usual builds.
+VS Code configuration and tasks are provided for compiling and debugging.
+Dockerfile is also provided to compile over a linux container.

 ## Including your code